Do I need to update my home insurance when I buy something new?

 That’s why valuable items may need to be insured for a higher specific value or listed separately under your policy.
 If they’re not, they might not be covered for their full value or may be excluded from a claim.

-“Customers often forget or don’t bother to update their insurance as they buy new items,” says Nicole Cox, QBE Head of Property Claims.
+“Customers often forget or don’t bother to update their insurance as they buy new items,” says Nicole Cox, QBE Claims Partner.
 “We understand it can be frustrating when some of their treasured items have limited coverage in the policy.”

 Your home insurance policy Product Disclosure Statement (PDS) will specify which policy limits apply to valuables like works of art, collections and jewellery.

 “It’s really important customers look at their contents and ensure they have enough cover to fully replace what they have should it be stolen,” Cox says.